Danionella cerebrum: Biology

-Life History
+Life history

 Danionella cerebrum reaches sexual maturity at around 6 to 8 weeks of age.
 Females of this species produce small clutches of roughly 12 eggs per spawning event.
 In terms of the developmental and life history stages of this species, at about 4 weeks following hatching, the young fish begins in the formation of the sound-producing apparatus, which consists of modified bones and drumming cartilage that is associated with the swim bladder of the fish.
 This process occurs prior to the fish reaching full sexual maturity.
 After the initial formation of this sound-producing structure, the acoustic signalling of D. cerebrum undergoes quite notable changes as the fish ages, changes which are significant for both the intraspecific communication of the species as well as for their reproductive behavior.
 D. cerebrum start producing clicks once they are two months of age, and for the next one to two months to follow these clicks are observed to increase in both abundance and in quality through more structured repetition.
 Though the clicks of these fish increase in amplitude as the fish matures, the click repetition rate is not observed to increase; rather, this rate stays relatively stable throughout the development of the fish at 60 and 120 Hz.

 Behavior

-The locomotion of D. cerebrum is another aspect of its biology that is quite notable.
 D. cerebrum is pretty closely related to the zebrafish (Danio rerio) evolutionarily and shares a similar neuronal circuitry.
-Despite their similar brain structure, these two closely related species have evolved to take on vastly different navigation strategies.
+Despite their similar brain structure, the two species have vastly different navigation strategies.
 Rather than swimming in short bursts as the zebrafish does, D. cerebrum swims in slower, smoother, and more continuous and longer movements.
-This key difference in swimming movements and patterns is thought to be likely due to their differences in their neural control of their locomotion.
-This is because D. cerebrum possesses hindbrain neurons that are functionally different from those of the zebrafish, and those MLMNs (hindbrain motor neurons associated with swimming activity) are what drive this difference in locomotion and ultimately the behavior of this species.
+This key difference in swimming movements and patterns is thought to be likely due to the differences in the neural control of their locomotion.
+This is because D. cerebrum possesses midbrain neurons that are functionally different from those of the zebrafish, and those MLMNs (midbrain neurons associated with swimming activity) are what drive this difference in locomotion and ultimately the behavior of this species.

-Swimming patterns comparing Danionella cerebrum to Zebrafish.
+Swimming patterns comparing Danionella cerebrum to zebrafish.

 Figure 3.

-Shows the differences in swimming patterns between the Danionella cerebrum and the closely related Zebrafish.
+Shows the differences in swimming patterns between the Danionella cerebrum and the closely related zebrafish, along with an illustrated difference in the activity of MLMN neurons.

-Conservation Status
+Conservation status

 The Danionella cerebrum is not listed as endangered.
 However, under the IUCN, it has not yet been evaluated.
 Despite this, this species does indeed face potential threats due to habitat degradation, as the streams and roadside canals this species is dependent on are subject to a plethora of anthropogenic factors, including but not limited to threats from urbanization, pollution, and climate change.